wso2/kubernetes-is/README.md

 * A clustered deployment of WSO2 Identity Server

-* A clustered deployment of WSO2 Identity Server with Analytics support

 ## Deploy Kubernetes resources

 In order to deploy Kubernetes resources for each deployment pattern, follow the **Quick Start Guide** for each deployment pattern